digitalheir/dutch-case-law-to-couchdb/README.md

+# ⚠ This repository is deprecated in favor of [rechtspraak-js](https://github.com/digitalheir/rechtspraak-js/) ⚠

 # Dutch case law as linked open data

 This repository contains code that clones Dutch case law XML documents from